dk-0206/Arogya-AI/README.md

-# Arogya-AI
+# Firebase Studio

-This is a project for the SIH-2025
+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.